Archive for the 'Ideas' Category

 Everybody has done wrong things such as disobeying, lying, being unkind, etc. God calls this sin and there must be punishment for it.
 But Jesus loved us so much that He took the punishment for all the wrong things that were done or would ever be done.
 He died on the cross so we would not have to.
 We can now have a happy life forever with God.

 In your giving today, don’t forget to give thanks to Jesus for His gift of life to us.
-Here’s a simple song to sing to Him - Jesus, Jesus, Thank You Jesus.
-Make up your own songs together.
+Here’s some simple thankful songs Make up your own songs together.

 My mother’s old-fashioned tea cookies recipe: